ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/avl-tree/lessons/004_insertion.md

 Insertion is one of the fundamental operations in AVL trees.
 It involves adding a new node to the tree while maintaining the binary search tree property and the AVL balance property.

-## The Insertion Process 🔍
+## The Three-Step Dance of Insertion 💃

-The insertion process in an AVL tree consists of two main steps:
+Think of insertion like carefully placing a new book on a balanced bookshelf:

-1. **Standard BST Insertion**: Insert the new node as you would in a regular binary search tree.
+1. **Find the Right Spot**: Just like in a regular BST, find where the new value belongs based on comparisons.
-2. **Rebalancing**: Check if the insertion has caused any imbalance, and if so, perform the appropriate rotations to restore balance.
+2. **Place the Node**: Put the new node in its correct position as a leaf.

-Let's break down this process step by step.
+3. **Check and Rebalance**: Walk back up the tree, checking if any node became unbalanced, and rebalance as needed.

 ## Step 1: Standard BST Insertion 🌱